Prevent Healthcare Data Breaches: A 12-Step Guide

 User Reports and Security Awareness

 Train your employees to verify URLs before entering credentials and report anything suspicious.
 When they flag a fake login page, you get early warning.
-CISA’s phishing guidance is a good starting point.
+CISA’s phishing guidance has training resources you can use.

-Register common misspellings, character substitutions, and TLD variations of your primary domains.
+Register common misspellings and TLD variations of your primary domains.
 This prevents attackers from registering them instead.
 Focus on high-value variations that users are most likely to mistype.
 Remember, the cost of defensive registrations is far lower than the cost of a successful attack.

 DNS Filtering: Block access to known typosquatted domains at the network level.
 Free options like Quad9 or Cloudflare’s 1.1.1.1 for Families provide basic protection.
 For enterprise coverage, services like Cisco Umbrella and Cloudflare Gateway offer more comprehensive blocklists.